 6) Protein Levels

-Often times, excessive levels of protein in a pregnant woman’s urine causes this cloudy appearance.
+Often times, excessive levels of protein in a pregnant woman’s urine causes this cloudy appearance4.

 Too much protein in urine is often seen in women who are towards the later parts of their pregnancy, specifically between 4 and 9 months pregnant.

-Excessive levels of protein in urine during pregnancy can sometimes lead to serious health problems such as high blood pressure and kidney damage – two conditions that could put not only you at risk, but the baby inside of you as well.
+Excessive levels of protein in urine during pregnancy can sometimes be associated with health problems such as high blood pressure and kidney damage – two conditions that could put not only you at risk, but the baby inside of you as well.

 Most of the times, this is something your doctor will be able to determine by taking a look at a urine sample of yours.